Persecution of pagans in the late Roman Empire

 Head of Aphrodite, 1st century AD copy of an original by Praxiteles.
 The Christian cross on the chin and forehead was intended to "deconsecrate" a holy pagan artifact.
 Found in the Agora of Athens.
 National Archaeological Museum in Athens.

 Persecution of pagans in the late Roman Empire began during the reign of Constantine the Great (306–337) in the military colony of Aelia Capitolina (Jerusalem), when he destroyed a pagan temple for the purpose of constructing a Christian church.
 Rome had periodically confiscated church properties, and Constantine was vigorous in reclaiming them whenever these issues were brought to his attention.
-Christian historians alleged that Hadrian (2nd century) had constructed a temple to Venus on the site of the crucifixion of Jesus on Golgotha hill in order to suppress Christian veneration there.
+Eusebius alleged that Hadrian (2nd century) had constructed a temple to Venus on the site of the crucifixion of Jesus on Golgotha hill in order to suppress Christian veneration there.
 Constantine used that to justify the temple's destruction, saying he was simply reclaiming the property.
 Using the vocabulary of reclamation, Constantine acquired several more sites of Christian significance in the Holy Land.

 From 313, with the exception of the brief reign of Julian, non-Christians were subject to a variety of hostile and discriminatory imperial laws aimed at suppressing sacrifice and magic and closing any temples that continued their use.
 The majority of these laws were local, though some were thought to be valid across the whole empire, with some threatening the death penalty, but not resulting in action.
 None seem to have been effectively applied empire-wide.
 For example, in 341, Constantine's son Constantius II enacted legislation forbidding pagan sacrifices in Roman Italy.
 In 356, he issued two more laws forbidding sacrifice and the worship of images, making them capital crimes, as well as ordering the closing of all temples.
 There is no evidence of the death penalty being carried out for illegal sacrifices before Tiberius Constantine (578–582), and most temples remained open into the reign of Justinian I (527–565).
 Pagan teachers (who included philosophers) were banned and their license, parrhesia, to instruct others was withdrawn.
 Parrhesia had been used for a thousand years to denote "freedom of speech."
 Despite official threats, sporadic mob violence, and confiscations of temple treasures, paganism remained widespread into the early fifth century, continuing in parts of the empire into the seventh century, and into the ninth century in Greece.
 During the reigns of Gratian, Valentinian II and Theodosius I anti-pagan policies and their penalties increased.